gitalk/gitalk/readme.md

 import 'gitalk/dist/gitalk.css'
 import Gitalk from 'gitalk'
 ```
+> **WARNING**
+> If you install gitalk by methods above, you can't use the upload function.
+So you must download the `dist/gitalk.min.js` and `dist/gitalk.css`.
+> These files in dist are the newest, then you can import them.

 ## Usage
 Firstly, you need choose a public github repository (existed or create a new one) for store comments,